When traveling with kids, many families find that cruises are one of the best options.

 In addition to these types of activities, Royal Caribbean ships also offer kids’ clubs.
 Options include Royal Babies and Tots for babies 3 years and under, Adventure Ocean which offers programs for kids aged 3-11 (there are three separate levels by age), and a teen program (with two separate levels).

 Norwegian Cruise Line

-The Breakaway and Breakaway Plus class ships (The Norwegian Joy, Getaway, Escape, Encore, Bliss, and Breakaway), all offer an Aqua Park and a Kids Aqua Park, along with mini golf, and arcades.
-Some ships also have bowling lanes.
+The Breakaway and Breakaway Plus Class of ships (Norwegian Joy, Getaway, Escape, Encore, Bliss, and Breakaway) all offer an Aqua Park and a Kids Aqua Park, along with mini-golf and arcades.
+Some ships also have bowling lanes and go-karts!

 Entourage for teens includes programming and classes that teens are interested in, including circus skills, video games, and improv.
 There is also late-night programming for kids aged 5-12, but that is offered at an additional fee.

-MSC is a popular global brand, with an increasing presence in the North American market.
+MSC is a popular global brand with an increasing presence in the North American market.
 They offer a surprising amount kid-friendly activities for families.
 One of the most unique of these is the LEGO® Experience On Board, which includes a full day of LEGO activities.

 Depending on the specific MSC ship, other activities include VR experiences, theater shows, a formula racer, zip-lines, arcade games, game shows, pools, and other activities.
 There are also youth clubs, with options for kids 0-3, 3-6, 7-11, 12-14, and 15-17.

-While the ship you choose may have enough activities to keep you busy every day, be sure to get off the ship and explore local culture wherever possible - the combination of that and cruise activities really can make for a perfect vacation.
+While the ship you choose may have enough activities to keep you busy every day, be sure to get off the ship and explore local culture wherever possible.
+The combination of exploring each port of call and having a blast onboard with the different cruise activities really can make for a perfect vacation.